 Upload Images to Cricut Design Space

-After saving the images in your computer, log in to your Cricut Design Space and then click on the upload button located on the left panel area. then click on the button Upload Image.
+After saving the images on your computer, log in to Design Space and click “Upload” on the left panel; then click on the “Upload Image.”

 How do we do that?

-Select the Magic Wand and then click on all of the pink areas to delete them.
+Select the “Magic Wand” and then click on all of the pink areas to delete them.
 It will take a couple of clicks to get rid of all pink.
-After you’re done click on continue.
+After you’re done, click on continue.

-On the next step, you will see that you have two options.
-The first one is to save the file as a “Print Then Cut Image” and the second one is to save the file as a Cut image.
+In the next step, you will see that you have two options.
+The first is to save the file as a “Cut Image,” and the second is to save the file as a “Print Then Cut Image.”

-- Upload Image
+- Upload image

-- Select Simple
+- Select “Simple”

-- Save as a Print then Cut
+- Save as a “Print Then Cut.”

 Go ahead and tide up the canvas area so it looks like the screenshot down below.